 Almost all of the major systems of your body depend on water to work properly.
-Drinking plenty of water helps your body regulate body temperature, prevent constipation, flush waste products out of the body, and perform many other important functions.
+Drinking plenty of water helps your body:

 Most people, especially those who exercise in hot weather, are more concerned about not drinking enough water.
-However, overhydration, or drinking too much water, is also a potentially deadly condition.
-It can throw off the balance between water and sodium in your blood.
+However, drinking too much water can also be dangerous.

 There are two types of overhydration:

 Increased water intake

 This occurs when you drink more water than your kidneys can remove in your urine.
 This can cause too much water to collect in your body.